abdullah-al-masud/msdlib/DOC.md

 ## feature_evaluator
 <body>
 ########  FEATURE_EVALUATOR  ######################<br>
+This function tries to calculate the importance of features by some statistical approaches<br>
 data: should be a pandas dataframe containing label data inside it (it must contain only features and labels, no unnecessary columns are allowed)<br>
 label_name: list of str, containing name of the columns used as labels<br>
 label_type_num: list of bool, containing flag info if the labels are numerical or not (must be corresponding to label_name)<br>